PCRE2Project/pcre2/doc/html/README.txt

   pcre2_set_heap_limit).

 .
-In the 8-bit library, the default maximum compiled pattern size is around 64K bytes.
+In the 8-bit library, the default maximum compiled pattern size is around 64 kibibytes.
 You can increase this by adding --with-link-size=3 to the "configure" command.
 PCRE2 then uses three bytes instead of two for offsets to different parts of the compiled pattern.
 In the 16-bit library, --with-link-size=3 is the same as --with-link-size=4, which (in both